 Table 2.
 Overview of individually best fitting model variants.
 N indicates the number of participants best described by the variant described in the row.
 The top variant (A) coincided with the GLA model.
-Note that all individually best fitting models had some form of gaze-dependence (blue shaded cells, mostly alternative-wise gazediscount). "n.d." denotes variants where comparison mechanisms were not distinguishable by the analysis.
+Note that all individually best fitting models had some form of gaze-dependence (blue shaded cells, mostly alternative-wise gaze-discount). "n.d." denotes variants where comparison mechanisms were not distinguishable by the analysis.

 Our switchboard comprised a total of 192 model variants, derived from six switches that were combined exhaustively: Attribute integration (additive vs. multiplicative), evidence comparison (independent accumulation for each alternative or comparative accumulation of evidence relative to other alternatives), alternative-wise and attribute-wise gaze-discount (included or not), accumulation leak (none, constant or gaze-dependent) and inhibition between alternatives (none, constant, gaze-dependent or distance-dependent).
 The models generally resembled the form of the a priori GLA, but with substantial differences depending on the specific set of switch levels (Figure 4a; see Methods and Supplemental Table 2 for details on the framework and switch levels).
 As before, each model variant was fit to the individual data of each participant and model performance was evaluated based on the BIC score.
-Note that the GLA coincides with one of the 192 variants (variant A in Table 2; multiplicative attribute integration, alternative-wise gazediscount, constant leak, no inhibition, no comparison).
-Similarly, one variant (not in Table 2) conceptually resembles MDFT in some, but not all aspects (additive attribute integration, comparative evidence accumulation, constant leak, distance-based inhibition, strong attribute-wise gazediscount).
+Note that the GLA coincides with one of the 192 variants (variant A in Table 2; multiplicative attribute integration, alternative-wise gaze-discount, constant leak, no inhibition, no comparison).
+Similarly, one variant (not in Table 2) conceptually resembles MDFT in some, but not all aspects (additive attribute integration, comparative evidence accumulation, constant leak, distance-based inhibition, strong attribute-wise gaze-discount).

 The total number of unique model variants was reduced because comparative and independent accumulation models cannot be distinguished in cases, when choice probabilities are derived from a soft-max choice rule with a freely estimated inverse temperature parameter over the final accumulator values.
 This happens when a variant uses no or constant inhibition and leak.
 We removed 32 duplicate variants with comparative accumulation from the following analyses, and note cases where comparative accumulation would yield equivalent results.